Perfectly battered and expertly fried food magic is what it is.

 When making tempura at home, if it always seems to end up not very crispy, there are a few things to check.

 First, make sure you’re using quality flour.
-If you can squeeze the flour in your fist and it clumps together easily, it’s too moist.
+If you can squeeze the flour in your fist and it clumps together quickly, it’s too moist.
 Try freezing the flour overnight and then sift it into the bowl.

 Why vodka in tempura batter?